2019 Best Master's in Project Management Online Programs

 The best online master's degree programs in project management can be found on this list.
 Tuition for these

-2019 Online Master's Degree in Project Management Ranking Details
+2019 Online Colleges Offering Project Management Degrees - Ranking Details

 Online Master's in Project Management Overview

 Many online master's degrees in project management require applicants to have some formal or informal management experience, along with an accredited undergraduate degree.
 Individuals in an accredited master's program can use their coursework toward the 4,500 hours of project management experience required to take the Project Management Professional (PMP) exam.

 The coursework in the project management master's degree combines traditional management topics with project-specific issues.
 For example, courses in project planning and estimating generally include material about setting project goals and creating a budget.
 Project procurement courses address obtaining the necessary contracts and materials for a project and managing costs.
 Other common core classes discuss project risk management, quality management, financial methods, and quantitative management.
 Many programs also require a capstone course, where students plan and control a mock project.

 Most graduates of project management master's programs will seek out careers as project managers, either as employees of firms or as consultants.
 Others seek out related careers, such as supply chain manager, procurement manager, or computer and information systems manager.